EN-IH-WDPT-JUN21/frontend-utils/README.md

 **Step 1: Download Node.js Installer**

 Navigate to https://nodejs.org/en/download/.
-Download Node.js for macOS by clicking the "Macintosh Installer" option The Node.js installer includes the NPM package manager.
+Download Node.js for macOS by clicking the "Macintosh Installer" option.
+It includes the NPM package manager as well.

 **Step 2: Install Node.js and NPM**